 Foam Fire Extinguishers are most suitable for use on Class A solid combustible fires and Class B flammable liquid fires.
 It is suitable for extinguishing Class B fires such as petrol or diesel and are more versatile than water jet extinguishers because they can also be used on flammable solids.
 The form creates a blanket effect by covering the combustible material or flammable liquid with foam.
 These extinguishers are normally located near flammable liquids.

-9L AFFF Foam Fire Extinguisher According to Directive 96/98/EC, EN 1866 and with CE-mark Manufactured according to Directive 96/98/EC (MED) with mo...View full details
+9L AFFF Foam Fire Extinguisher According to Directive 96/98/EC, EN 1866 and with CE-mark Manufactured according to Directive 96/98/EC (MED) with m...View full details

 Foam Stored Pressure Trolley Fire Extinguisher are suitable for use on Class B fires involving flammable liquids such as paint, oil and petrol.
 It ...View full details

-HV Series Low Expansion Branchpipe Self inducing version with optional ball valve storz C inlet Comes with Ball Valve and Pickup Tube Advantages L...View full details
+DeltaFire Foam Applicator HV Series Low Expansion Branchpipe Self inducing version with optional ball valve storz C inlet Comes with Ball Valve a...View full details

 Steps to Take for Putting Away a Fire

 The first thing you should do in order to limit the action of a fire is to make sure that people around are informed of the accident.
 The fewer people are in the affected area, the fewer the accidents and injuries that may result.
 The following briefly illustrates the steps of using a fire extinguisher:

 - Pull the Pin (usually top of the extinguishers)